shhudspeth/Salary_Predictions_Portfolio_DataViz_ML/README.md

-#Visuals
+## VISUALS
-please see .png files for the meantime
+START WITH THE POWERPOINT!

-#Installation
+## Installation
-Please open the jupyter notebook using Jupyter Notebook.
-I will also include data in a folder and create a python script, but have not yet.
+Please open the jupyter notebook(ipynb) using Jupyter Notebook.
+I will also include data in a folder and create a python script at a later time, but have not yet.

-#Usage
+## Usage
 final_solution.head()

-#Support
+## Support
 PLEASE think about giving me feedback on this project.
 I want to learn and know I can do better!
 Suggestions and comments are more than welcome.

-#Roadmap
+## Roadmap
 I hope to improve my interactivity skills in matplotlib soon and add some more EDA features and even solution features of interactive graphs and visualizations.

-#Contributing
+## Contributing
 TBD

-#Authors and acknowledgment
+## Authors and acknowledgment
 I completed this assignment as part of a practice module for Data Science Dream Job. https://www.datasciencedreamjob.com

-#License
+## License
-For open source projects, say how it is licensed.
+Open source, please credit any visuals

-#Project status
+## Project status
-First drafts!
+First draft!